practicajs/practica/docs/blog/prisma-is-different/index.md

 ## 3. No active records here!

 **🌈 Ideas:** In every reputable architecture DB narratives are encapsulated in a layer (the mapper and repository patterns), the active record tramples this principle (bring some quotes), Prisma returns POJOs and POJOs only.
-You still to wrap it in a layer
+You still to wrap it in a layer, no lazy loading,

 **💁‍♂️ What is it about:**